YAL-GMEdit/region-backgrounds/README.md

 Regions are re-indexed when line count changes and after saving.

 This isn't the most efficient, but I've not seen issues in my tests.

-This may slightly increase the CPU load for cursor navigation in very large files.

 ![screenshot](./region-backgrounds.png)